-Upon matching the user-entered digits with the CFV de-activation code, the UE carries out the FEATURE-CHECK, ACTIVATED-CHECK and MAKE-CALL digit map actions.
+Upon matching the user-entered digits with the CFV de-activation code, the UE carries out the FEATURE-CHECK and MAKE-CALL digit map actions.
 As part of the MAKE-CALL action, the UE sends an INVITE with the request URI capturing the VSC as per the network requirements.
 The request URI for this INVITE MUST comply with the general form described in Section 7.1.2.
 Upon receipt of an INVITE with the CFV de-activation code, the CFV AS MUST respond with a 200 OK.
 When the CFV AS receives the ACK from the UE, it MUST play a confirmation tone to the user regardless of whether CFV is active or not.
 If the UE is subscribed to the UA-Profile Event Package, the CFV AS MUST send a NOTIFY to the UE informing it that CFV is de-activated, per Section 7.1.12.
 When the CFV AS receives the 200 OK to the NOTIFY, it MUST send a BYE to the UE to end the session.
+If while processing user-entered digits, the UE carries out a FEATURE-CHECK with the CFV feature-id and processes a subsequent MAKE-CALL, the resulting INVITE is considered to be for either CFV activation or deactivation.
+Upon receipt of the BYE, the UE MUST apply dial tone and be ready to accept dialed digits in response to this INVITE for CFV deactivation.